Forrer Learning Commons and Academic Support

 The Writing Center

 The Writing Center offers in-person and online writing assistance to all students in classes across the curriculum.
 Trained peer tutors help with any stage of the writing process, from planning to proofreading.
-Student writers may schedule appointments via the Penji app or drop by during open hours.
+Student writers may schedule appointments via the Penji app or drop by during open hours on Sunday through Friday.
 Faculty members may refer students or classes to the Writing Center and are welcome to contact the Writing Center director to help facilitate that process.